RetroDECK/ES-DE/THEMES-DEV.md

     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the textlist exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.
     - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is `0 0`
+* `selectorWidth` - type: FLOAT
+    - Width of the selector bar.
+If an image has been defined using `selectorImagePath` then setting this property to zero will retain the aspect ratio for that image.
+    - Minimum value is `0` and maximum value is `1`
+    - Default is the equivalent value as the width of the overall element.
 * `selectorHeight` - type: FLOAT
     - Height of the selector bar.
 This is expanded downwards so you'll probably want to adjust its position using `selectorVerticalOffset` if making use of this property.
     - Minimum value is `0` and maximum value is `1`